When the ‘winds of change’ are blowing – most batten down the hatches to protect themselves. Some hoist the sails and take advantage of the change.

 It is important that both private and public employers adapt the work environment in order to facilitate the integration of older workers, invest in training, and make changes in production processes so as to have more ergonomic production lines.

 The government’s new retirement policy is designed to reduce benefit dependency.
-For their part, workers need to understand that early retirement is not a right, and that, unless they can afford otherwise, they must get used to working over a longer term.
-Public pensions for workers entering the labor market today will be significantly lower than those offered to their parents and grandparents.
+For their part, workers need to understand that early retirement is not a right, and that, unless they can afford otherwise, they must get used to working over a longer-term.
+Public pensions for workers entering the labour market today will be significantly lower than those offered to their parents and grandparents.
 Voluntary, private provision for old age will also be needed to maintain future living standards.

 Pension reform has to be credible both economically and politically; markets need to be convinced by the nuts and bolts of the government’s economic policy.
 France currently shares the same high credit rating as Germany in terms of government borrowings, which reflects confidence in Sarkozy’s action on pushing through reforms and trimming the budget deficit.